 Provide a description of the equipment requested.
-Include the quantity, the full cost of each item, and the percentage of time this item will be dedicated to MCSAP grant.
+Include how many of each item, the full cost of each item, and the percentage of time this item will be dedicated to MCSAP activities.

 Total Project Costs equal the Number of Items x Full Cost per Item x Percentage of Time on MCSAP grant.